A Mentally Disabled 19-Year-Old Woman Vanished from Her Home Over a Decade Ago. Nobody Knows Where She Went.

 When reported missing, the door of her home was left open and the television on, federal investigators said.

-Peoples also frequently spoke on her cell phone and it was turned off around 4 p.m. the day she went missing, according to the FBI.
+Peoples also frequently spoke on her cell phone, which was turned off around 4 p.m. the day she went missing, according to the FBI.

-It’s now been more than a decade since Peoples’ vanished and her family spoke to WKRG in September 2021 to mark the 10-year anniversary of her vanishing.
-Elvis McKee, her father, said despite the years passing, it hasn’t gotten any easier.
+Peoples’ family spoke to WKRG in September 2021 to mark the 10-year anniversary of her vanishing.
+Elvis McKee, her father, said despite the years passing, his child's disappearance is still difficult to deal with.

-“It don’t get no easier — just someone come forward and give us something,” McKee told WKRG.
+“It don’t get no easier — just someone come forward and give us something,” McKee told WKRG at the time.
 “Let us know what happened to our daughter.
 All it takes is one person.
 Somebody say something, please.”

 Anyone with information on Peoples’ disappearance is asked to contact their local FBI office.